datavis-online/datavis-online.github.io/course_content_2022/session-6.md

 # Quiz

-Available by end of week
+Quizzes are published at the start of each week on Teams.

 <!-- [Quiz]() -->